 Catching the Vision of Biblical Education in the Lands of the Bible

 Pilgrimages and study-tours to the heartland of the Bible are one of the easiest ways to catch the JBSS vision.
-To this end, we orchestrate the following venues:
+To this end, we orchestrate the following example pilgrimages:

-I. Israel and Jordan – Jesus’ Bible and Ministry – Heading straight into the desert of the Abraham, Isaac, and Jacob, we experience the Negev desert where God first wooed the people of God.
-We travel down to the lowest place on earth – the Dead Sea and up the Jordan Valley.
-We explore the Galilee where Jesus live and taught before travelling to the Mediterranean coast before completing the historic pilgrimage up to Jerusalem.
+I. Israel and Jordan – Jesus’ Bible and Ministry – Heading straight into the desert of Abraham, Isaac, and Jacob, we experience the Negev desert where God first wooed the people of God.
+We travel down to the lowest place on earth – the Dead Sea – and up the Jordan Valley.
+We explore the Galilee where Jesus lived and taught before traveling to the Mediterranean coast before completing the historic pilgrimage up to Jerusalem.

 Many say visiting Israel is like reading the “fifth gospel,” because of the incredible insights a trip to Israel provides.
 These insights bring an entirely new perspective for understanding the Bible and the life of Jesus.
 Watch the Bible come alive as you experience the Holy Land first-hand!